Why Join RDA as an Organisational Member?

 - Attending Organisational Assembly meetings and electing the Organisational Advisory Board and its co-Chairs

-- Receiving regular updates on the work of the RDA, including updates directly from the RDA Council at each Plenary
+- Receiving regular updates on the work of the RDA, including special presentations on outputs and adoption of RDA outputs during monthly meetings

 - Providing advice to the RDA Council through the Organisational Advisory Board

-- Being recognized on the RDA Website and at RDA Meetings as a supporter of data sharing and interoperability
+- Being recognised on the RDA website and at RDA Meetings as a supporter of data sharing and interoperability

 - Influencing the RDA work and directions on data sharing and interoperability in their sectors, markets and geographies

 - Communicating open job positions in your organisation to whole RDA community (Exclusive to Organisational Members - Use this form)

 - Early-bird reduced RDA Plenary registration fee for all Organisational Members extended through to the start of the Plenary (Exclusive to Organisational Members)

 - Having the opportunity to act as early adopters of RDA Recommendations and other outputs

-- Exchanging news, strategies and policies across regions
+- Exchanging news, strategies and policies across organisations and geographical jurisdictions.

 Organisation Membership Annual Fees: